Card draw simulator

 One of the downsides of some of the newer additions is that Silas may end up with fewer icons to commit than you would like.
 It actually has more icons than any other skill.
 His low base Will means this is an area he'd like to shore up, but some of the newer TCU cards have replaced Combat with Will on duplicate cards you'd be able to commit (e.g. Fire Axe vs Meat Cleaver).
 Daring was a great addition that helped increase his enemy-focused icons.

 He's so Resourceful!

 Resourceful is a great card that let's you replay strong cards or adapt to what you might need in the future.
 As a primary deck, there are a ton of cards you might pick.
 Which should you though?

 - If you have everything else you need or are doing a lot of fighting, this is a staple card.
-Lucky might be picked first.
-It’s almost Unexpected Courage that happens to be in .
+It's a useful Combat icon for fighting big stuff you can't evade first.

 - Take Heart